 The nativity scenes in Catalonia are a little different from the rest of English speaking countries.
 They tend to represent a whole city rather than just the manger scene.
 Pessebres are pastoral scenes, which usually include the typical manger, along with farm animals, shepherds with their sheep, angels, the Three Wise Men with their camels, and of course, a Caganer.
 The peculiar character is normally hidden, such as behind a tree or bush.

 However, over time the designs have changed tremendously.
 Nowadays, we find designs which represent famous people like: politicians, professional golfers, actors, musicians, or even works of art!
 Nobody/nothing is ‘safe’.
-Obvious examples of this variety of Caganers in the market include: Donald Trump or Kim Jong-un.
+Obvious examples of this variety of Caganers in the market include: Donald Trump, Kim Jong-un or Carla Bruni.

 A Popular Tradition